 IPAM Use Cases

 An example of how incorporating automated DDI into the orchestration process helps roll out services easier and faster would be a retailer creating new stores in it’s IT infrastructure – a task easily handled thanks to IPAM.
 This would be accomplished through the implementation of specific templates.
 Having a centralized management platform makes life easier for administrators and also helps maintain consistency of the distributed networks thanks to high-performance data synchronization capabilities, allowing the management of a multitude of remote DNS/DHCP appliances all around the world.

-The IoT space offers another example of the important impact of IPAM.
+The IoT space offers another example of the important impact of IPAM in networking.
 Imagine an unregistered device being able to connect to the network, perhaps from an unknown location.
 This could severely affect performance, or worse still, imply an important security risk.
 Effective control of IP addresses prevents this happening from two angles: first, by having visibility of all devices which connect to the network, and second by enforcement of company policies over IP management.

-- Maintain centralized, unified and automated IP Address Management services for holistic visibility, overall consistency control and lightning-fast services
+- Maintain centralized, unified and automated IP Address Management services for holistic visibility, overall consistency control, and lightning-fast services

-- Determine IP plan structure and naming strategy based on business needs for operational efficiency and scalability
+- Determine an IP plan structure and naming strategy based on business needs for operational efficiency and scalability

 - Define corporate standards and enforce assignment policies to streamline and simplify deployment processes

 - Optimize IP space fragmentation for network scalability, agility and routing performance